aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Split pulses
      - Enable this to split traces that span the a pulse boundary into separate traces.
 Use this setting if your imaging conditions use pulsed activation and you have imaged for long enough between pulses to be sure that all fluorophores have photo-bleached.

+   * - Save derived datasets
+     - Enable this to save derived datasets to memory such as the singles, multi, and centroids.

    * - Optimise
      - If selected the plugin will provide a second dialog that allows a range of distance and time thresholds to be enumerated (see section :numref:`{number}: {name} <analysis_plugins:Optimisation>`).